junxit/us-congress-bills-113/metadata.md

 - 2014-05-06 — Introduced in House
 - 2014-05-06 — Introduced in House
 - 2014-05-06 — Referred to the House Committee on Rules.
+- 2014-05-07 — Placed on the House Calendar, Calendar No. 105.
+- 2014-05-07 — Reported by the Committee on Rules.
+H. Rept.
+113-442.
+- 2014-05-07 — Reported by the Committee on Rules.
+H. Rept.
+113-442.
+- 2014-05-07 — Rules Committee Resolution H. Res.
+575 Reported to House.
+Rule provides for consideration of H. Res.
+567 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions.
+Measure will be considered read.
+Bill is closed to amendments.